sod-jan2015/hiproll/README.md

 * Put the earliest time each student was seen on hipchat, for each day.
 * For students who were not on hipcat for a give day, put absent.

+Additional (Starter) Features:
+*On the Node.js server, gather data from hipchat.
+*Have paths on node.js, such as /hiproll/rooms, which will respond with the rooms object from hipchat, or a /hiproll/roomname path, which will respond with the last 75 messages object from hipchat.
+*Then, in angular, write a program which processes the rooms and message data, and displays it.
+*If possible, sort through the data, and display the number of messages per day in each room.

 Software Requirements:
 *Use node.js with express to connect to hipchat.
 *The node server should accept a request for a specific day, example